 Our Take

-Despite the limited options available to extend the validity of your points, the Enterprise Plus loyalty program is still worth a closer look and does deliver some value.
-The three-year expiration window is downright generous compared to other rental car loyalty programs — which have as short as a 12-month expiration window.
+Despite the limited options available to extend the validity of your points.
+The Enterprise Plus loyalty program is still worth a closer look and does deliver some value.
+The three-year expiration window is downright generous compared to other rental car loyalty programs — some of which have as short as a 12-month expiration window.

 AwardWallet Tip of The Day